NIER-BIAN/tribal-heart/README.md

 Scenario: View previously viewed events offline

-- Given I have previously viewed events while online and I am now offline
+- Given the user has previously viewed events while online and I am now offline;
-- When I open the app
+- When the user opens the app;
-- Then I should see the list of previously viewed events
+- Then the list of previously viewed events is displayed.

 ## Feature 5 of 6: Add an App Shortcut to the Home Screen